matthewcrews/blog/content/blog/2020-12-07-reindeer-secret-santa-assignment-problem.md

 ---
 title: Reindeer Secret Santa Assignment Problem
-date: 2020-12-06
+date: 2020-12-07
-draft: true
+draft: false
+tag: optimization, model-mondays, assignment-problem
 ---

+> Note: To see the completed code, please go [here](https://github.com/matthewcrews/modelmondays/blob/main/ModelMonday/2020-12-06-SecretSantaExchange.fs).
+All code for Model Mondays is kept in [this](https://github.com/matthewcrews/modelmondays) repo and is MIT licensed.
+Feel free to use it!

 I was having a chat with a friend about what types of problems are good candidates for Mathematical Planning.
 He posed the question, "Would a Secret Santa exchange be a good candidate?"
-At first I thought, no. As we kept chatting though, I changed my mind.
-This is actually a great problem for Mathematical Planning.
+At first, I thought, "no." As we kept chatting though, I changed my mind.
+This is a great problem for Mathematical Planning.

 For those who are not familiar with what a Secret Santa exchange is, it is when a group of people get together and all put their names in a hat.
 Everyone draws out a name.
 You then buy a gift for the person who's name you drew.
-Normally everyone would get back together at a party and exchange fits.
-The fun part is that you don't know who is giving you a gift so it is a double surprise.
+Normally everyone would get back together at a party and exchange gifts.
+The fun part is that you don't know who is giving you a gift, so it is a double surprise.

 I initially did not think that this was a good candidate for Mathematical Planning because I didn't see a quantifiable objective.
 There was no way to measure the difference in quality of the different pairings.
 All valid pairings are equally as good.
 Normally you would use [Constraint Programming](https://en.wikipedia.org/wiki/Constraint_programming) and/or [SAT Solvers](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem#Online_SAT_solvers) for these problems.
-SAT Solvers and Constraint Programming is interested in answering the question, "Is there an answer which satisfies these constraints?" versus Mathematical Planning which asks, "What is the BEST answer which satisfies these constraints?"
-The difference seems small but the problem is wildly different.
-Find the **best** answer to a problem is more difficult than finding just any answer which fits.
+SAT Solvers and Constraint Programming is interested in answering the question, "Is there an answer which satisfies these constraints?" versus Mathematical Planning which asks, "What is the **best** answer which satisfies these constraints?"
+The difference seems small, but the problem is wildly different.
+Finding the **best** answer to a problem is more difficult than finding **an** answer.

 Our conversation continued and my mind was still turning.
 A new piece of information dropped.
 This family does Secret Santa every year. *Wait a minute*, I thought. *Don't we want an answer which pairs you with new people each year?
 Wouldn't it be better if you had someone different than you had the year before or the year before that?*.
 This problem just became a Mathematical Planning problem!

 ## A Reindeer Gift Exchange

-I decided to embrace a bit of whimsy in this example and instead of people exchanging gifts, I decided to make it Reindeer.
+I decide to embrace a bit of whimsy and instead of people exchanging gifts, I make it Reindeer.
 I mean, wouldn't Santa's reindeer want gifts as well?
 I begin modeling my problem by creating a simple domain to describe my problem.

 ```fsharp
 type Reindeer = Reindeer of string